 Plastic Injection Moulding

-Our plastic injection moulding process produces custom prototypes and end-use production parts in 15 days or less.
+Our plastic injection moulding process produces custom - rapid prototypes and end-use production parts in 15 days or less.
 We use aluminium moulds that offer cost-efficient tooling and accelerated manufacturing cycles, and stock more than 100 different thermoplastic resins.

-Plastic Injection Moulding design guidelines will help you understand capabilities and limitations
+Plastic Injection Moulding Design Guidelines will help you understand capabilities and limitations.

 Why Choose Plastic Injection Moulding For Your Project?